-Setting up a new marketing automation and CRM (customer relationship management) tool can be a daunting process.
-In this blog, we will discuss list strategy in ActiveCampaign.
+Setting up new marketing automation and CRM (customer relationship management) tool can be a daunting process.
+In this blog, we will discuss how to setup ActiveCampaign lists.

 - Increase your email reputation and deliverability (where your emails get delivered; either in the inbox or spam).

 - Reduce spam complaints and unsubscribes (the people who do not want or opt-out of your email list).

 When using ActiveCampaign for your email marketing, it’s easy to remember the difference of lists versus tags when you consider this: